Oxide: The Essence of Rust: Data They Can Call Their Own

 In this example, we first declare a type \rusti{Point} that consists of a pair of unsigned 32-bit integers (\rusti{u32}).
-Then, on line 3, we create a new \rusti{Point} bound to \rusti{pt}.
-Here, \rusti{mut} means that the binding for \rusti{pt} can be reassigned.
-We say that this new value is \emph{owned} by this identifier \rusti{pt}.
-Then, on line 4, we transfer this ownership by \emph{moving} the value from \rusti{pt} to \rusti{x}.
-After moving the value out of \rusti{pt}, we invalidate this old name.
-Subsequently, when we attempt to use it again on line 5, we encounter an error because \rusti{pt} was already moved in the previous line.
-With the exception of required type annotations, this program is identical in \lang, and similarly produces an error.
+Then, on line 2, we create a new \rusti{Point} from \rusti{(6, 9)} and name it \rusti{pt}.
+We say that this new value is \emph{owned} by the identifier \rusti{pt}.
+Then, on line 3, we transfer this ownership by \emph{moving} the value from \rusti{pt} to \rusti{x}.
+Moving the value out of \rusti{pt}, invalidates this old name.
+Subsequently, when we attempt to use it again on line 4, we encounter an error because \rusti{pt} was already moved in the previous line.
+If we instead used \rusti{x} instead of \rusti{pt} on line 4, we would not error as each variable is used once.